sm1lla/coding-challenge-hybrid-heroes/README.md

 - Show image
 - If image is missing, show a placeholder
 - Show categories as individual "Tags"
+- Support the collapsing and expanding of the item, as displayed in the design

 **Tipp:**
 All product data is provided by the inventory state.
 Use the design prototype to inspect design requirements as well as to export image assets.